ASK KNOX

 The Model Lineup

-GPT-4o is OpenAI's flagship production model.
+GPT-4o is OpenAI's multimodal production workhorse.
 "4o" stands for "4 omni" — it handles text, image, audio, and video input natively.
-It is the most capable general-purpose model in OpenAI's portfolio that runs fast enough for real-time applications.
 Context window: 128k tokens.
 Latency: 1–3 seconds.
-The right default for most applications.
+The right default for real-time multimodal applications.

 GPT-4o mini is a distilled version of GPT-4o that runs at approximately 1/15th the cost.
 It handles the same breadth of tasks at meaningfully lower quality — sufficient for simple, high-volume tasks.
 The quality gap is noticeable for complex reasoning but negligible for classification, entity extraction, and straightforward summarization.
 Context window: 128k tokens.

 o1 introduced a new paradigm: the model uses extended internal chain-of-thought reasoning before generating its response.
 You see only the final answer — the reasoning happens invisibly and costs tokens. o1 significantly outperforms GPT-4o on tasks requiring deliberate, multi-step reasoning: math, logic, scientific analysis, complex code architecture.
-The cost is dramatically higher ($15/M input vs $2.50/M for GPT-4o) and latency ranges from 10 to 60 seconds.
+The cost is dramatically higher and latency ranges from 10 to 60 seconds.

 The Routing Decision Framework